Vectorworks/developer-scripting/Function Reference/Functions/BeginFolderN.md

 # BeginFolderN

 ## Description
 Procedure BeginFolderN creates a new resource folder of the indicated type in a Vectorworks document.
 Any resource or folder of that type created after the current call to BeginFolderN will be nested inside the new folder.
-A call to [[VS:EndFolder| EndFolder]] will complete the creation of the folder, which is then generated in the Vectorworks document.
+A call to [EndFolder](EndFolder.md) will complete the creation of the folder, which is then generated in the Vectorworks document.

-To name the new folder, precede BeginFolderN with a call to [[VS:NameObject| NameObject]].
+To name the new folder, precede BeginFolderN with a call to [NameObject](NameObject.md).

 ```pascal
 PROCEDURE BeginFolderN(type : INTEGER);